HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp_phase_2.md

 His technical skills include ML, AI ,Blockchain, .NET Core Framework, Azure DevOps, SQL Developer, ASP .NET MVC, REST Web API, WPF, Microsoft Azure, Cognitive Services, Algorithms Design for a complex business requirement, and Watson Discovery, with good knowledge of Application Architecture and Design pattern implementation and data analysis skills.
 He has also worked on cognitive application development using various IBM Bluemix services such as Conversation, Natural language understanding, Watson discovery, and has developed chatbots using Api.ai and Microsoft bot framework.
 As a testimony to his exemplary technical skills, he is now pursuing his MTech in computer science at IIT Madras.

 **Shreyas Kura Subramanya**
-Shreyas is an experienced software developer with great zeal in implementing solutions in the software doamin.
+Shreyas is an experienced software developer with great zeal in implementing solutions in the software domain.
 He is skilled in Blockchain, smart contracts, ethical hacking, RUST and GOlang.
 He currently is the Development Tech Lead at HugoByte AI Labs and is instrumental in driving the team to great success.
-He obtained his Bachelor's degree focused in Computer Science from Bapuji Institute of Engineering & Technology, Davanegere.
+He obtained his Bachelor's degree focused in Computer Science from Bapuji Institute of Engineering & Technology, Davanagere.

 ### Team Code Repos